Toxin–antitoxin system: Type II

 Type II toxin-antitoxin systems are generally better-understood than type I. In this system a labile proteic antitoxin tightly binds and inhibits the activity of a stable toxin.
 The largest family of type II toxin-antitoxin systems is vapBC, which has been found through bioinformatics searches to represent between 37 and 42% of all predicted type II loci.
 Type II systems are organised in operons with the antitoxin protein typically being located upstream of the toxin, which helps to prevent expression of the toxin without the antitoxin.
 The proteins are typically around 100 amino acids in length, and exhibit toxicity in a number of ways: CcdB, for example, affects DNA replication by poisoning DNA gyrase whereas toxins from the MazF family are endoribonucleases that cleave cellular mRNAs, tRNAs or rRNAs at specific sequence motifs.
 The most common toxic activity is the protein acting as an endonuclease, also known as an interferase.

 One of the key features of the TAs is the autoregulation.
 The antitoxin and toxin protein complex bind to the operator that is present upstream of the TA genes.
 This results in repression of the TA operon.
 The key to the regulation are (i) the differential translation of the TA proteins and (ii) differential proteolysis of the TA proteins.
-As explained by the "Translation-reponsive model", the degree of expression is inversely proportional to the concentration of the repressive TA complex.
+As explained by the "Translation-responsive model", the degree of expression is inversely proportional to the concentration of the repressive TA complex.
 The TA complex concentration is directly proportional to the global translation rate.
 The higher the rate of translation more TA complex and less transcription of TA mRNA.
 Lower the rate of translation, lesser the TA complex and higher the expression.
 Hence, the transcriptional expression of TA operon is inversely proportional to translation rate.

-A third protein can sometimes be involved in type II toxin-antitoxin systems. in the case of the ω-ε-ζ (omega-epsilon-zeta) system, the omega protein is a DNA binding protein that negatively regulates the transcription of the whole system.
+A third protein can sometimes be involved in type II toxin-antitoxin systems.
+In the case of the ω-ε-ζ (omega-epsilon-zeta) system, the omega protein is a DNA binding protein that negatively regulates the transcription of the whole system.
 Similarly, the paaR2 protein regulates the expression of the paaR2-paaA2-parE2 toxin-antitoxin system.
 Other toxin-antitoxin systems can be found with a chaperone as a third component.
 This chaperone is essential for proper folding of the antitoxin, thus making the antitoxin addicted to its cognate chaperone.